MicrosoftDocs/powerquery-docs/powerquery-docs/get-data-experience.md

 ![SQL Server connector navigator](images/me-navigator.png)

 * **Object selection**&mdash;Displayed on the left-hand side of the window.
-The user can interact with these objects and select one, or enable multi-select to get multiple objects.
+The user can interact with these objects and select them.
+    >[!Note]
+    >For Power Query in Excel, you need to enable the multi-select option from the top left corner of the navigation window.
 * **The data preview**&mdash;Displays a preview of the data from the selected object on the right-hand side of the window.